 The parties must also agree on the timing of rest periods and the maximum accumulation of exceeding or falling short of regular working hours.
 According to the Working Hours Act, the maximum amount by which regular working hours may be exceeded or fallen short of is 40 hours (i.e. the flexibility balance may be at most +40 or -40 hours).
-The flexibility limit may, however, also be agreed on with a national collective bargaining agreement.
-The collective agreement for the upper white-collar employees of the Federation of Finnish Technology Industries, for example, allows for agreement.
+The flexibility limit may, however, also be agreed on with a generally binding collective agreement.
+The collective agreement for the senior salaried employees in technology industries, for example, allows for agreeing on a 120-hour flexibility balance with a local agreement.